 The defendant may offer a variety of mitigating arguments for reduced negligence.
 “I opened my door and left plenty of distance for the motorcyclist to see me getting out of the car,” is one defense.
 Other defenses may center on ascribing some type of negligence to the motorcyclist — speeding, intoxication, distracted driving, illegally driving on the shoulder, following too closely, sudden lane changes, or recklessly attempting to pass.

 It is up to your motorcycle accident attorney to refute these claims and illuminate who is really at fault.

 There are a number of factors to explain why open car door motorcycle accidents occur:

 Motor vehicle operators and their passengers should stop only in designated parking spots or lots that are safe for exiting.
 Individuals should gather all of their personal belongings, check all essential cell phone messages, and curb all conversations prior to checking the traffic and opening the door.
 Whenever possible arrange an exit toward the sidewalk, rather than the street.

 Motorcyclists can take care to avoid heavily trafficked city roads lined with bustling businesses and parking meters.
 They should also avoid residential cut-throughs that allow street parking.
 When a car door is ajar, it is prudent to slow down to give the motorist a chance to close the door or exit the vehicle.

-Call from anywhere in Louisiana to connect with Bart Bernard Personal Injury Law Firm.
+Call from anywhere in Louisiana to connect with Bart Bernard Injury Lawyers.
 Injured motorcyclists and their families have up to a year from the time of the accident to file a legal claim, so it’s best to call for a free case review as soon as possible.
 Bart Bernard will not stop fighting to recover the compensation you deserve!